 If you qualify for a federal subsidy, always consider the “Silver-Tier plans.
 Why?
 Because Silver Metal plans are the only policies that offer “cost-sharing.”
 Depending on your income, the deductible and copayments could substantially reduce.
 Maximum out-of-pocket expenses (MOP) can also reduce, resulting in thousands of dollars of savings if you meet your deductible.
 This type of savings does not affect persons eligible for Medicare or Medicaid.

 For example, a family of five persons (husband and wife in their 40s) will qualify for an instant federal tax credit of about $11,000 per year.
 A $3,500 major medical deductible can reduce to $800 with primary-care physician and specialist office visit copays also reducing.
-Although other plans will receive the same subsidy, the best "value" comes from Silver-Tier contracts.
+Although other plans will receive the same subsidy, the best “value” comes from Silver-Tier contracts.
 Bronze-tier plans will be less expensive, but provide significantly higher out-of-pocket costs.

 Be Careful With What You See On TV

 And if you have a claim, you’ll realize how limited your benefits are, and how difficult it is to obtain a refund on any money you already paid, including an application fee.
 Please avoid these contracts, especially if you are contacted by someone that insists you immediately purchase a policy because of a “deal” that mysteriously expires within 24 hours.
 Often, the offers are made via a phone call.

 If you think you are paying too much, maybe you are!
 Medical benefits in Indiana are not nearly as expensive as in many other states.
 Have you recently checked the rates in New Jersey, New York or Massachusetts?
 Prior to 2014, the longer you stayed with a specific company, the more competitive the rate became.
 This is no longer true, since applicants can freely switch plans each year.

 Should You Stay Or Switch?